-With any career choice there are many questions we need answered.
+With any career choice, there are many questions that need to be answered.
 Aside from whether being a private investigator is a rewarding career or a career worth pursuing, the much larger question inevitably becomes, “How much does a private investigator make?”.
-The salary of a private investigator is understandably important, however there are some important things to consider and to expect when entering the industry which will be discussed in this article.
+What is a typical private invetigator salary to expect?
+The salary of a private investigator is understandably important, however, there are some important things to consider and to expect when entering the industry which will be discussed in this article.

 What is your career goal?

 My initial career goal was never to be a small business owner.
 My initial career goal was to take the investigative skills I had learned through Loss Prevention and apply them to a career as a private investigator.
 I was working two jobs at the time, had recently married my wife and had a child on the way.
 I wanted to make more money with less actual hours worked so I could spend more time with my family.
 I managed to make slightly more money being a private investigator then working two jobs.
 I entered the investigation industry making $15.50 an hour.
 Ironically I seemed to work about the same amount of hours if you take into consideration the amount of travel time I had each day and the amount of report writing that took place when I got home.
 I moved up the ladder within a very large investigative company and was making roughly $45,000 a year as a territory supervisor.
 There were not many positions or steps above the level I had reached.
 I might not have made more than 45K a year had I remained with the company.

 Nearly 10 years later companies continue to hire investigators at the entry-level salary of approximately $15.00 an hour or less.